 Although the LG 27UK650-W remains our main pick, if screen size matters to you the LG 32UD99-W will perform just as well, albeit at a significant price increase.

 For a clean single monitor setup that excels at multitasking, there is nothing better than an ultrawide monitor, and the Dell U3818DW is the best 60Hz ultrawide monitor that we've tested so far.
 The 38 inch, 3840x1600 screen is excellent for multitasking, and the monitor has a unique set of connections that allow you to display and work on two computers at once with only one keyboard and mouse.

 Like most IPS monitors, it has great viewing angles and excellent out of the box color accuracy, but unfortunately it doesn't look as good in a dark room, as it can't produce true blacks and has disappointing black uniformity.
 The larger screen delivers an immersive gaming experience and has low input lag, but the standard 60Hz refresh rate, the lack of variable refresh rate technology, and a noticeable smearing caused by overshoot may deter more serious gamers.

-Overall, it is a great monitor that works well in a variety of situations and should please most people.
+Overall, it's a good 60Hz ultrawide monitor that should please most people.

-Overall, it is a very good IPS monitor with an excellent stand that should please most people.
+Overall, it's a very good IPS monitor with an excellent stand that should please most people.